Auto Transcript

 Most translations of this say, “All scriptures inspired by God.”
 Here in the LSB, we have it spelled out with the literal meaning.
 All scripture is God breathed and profitable for teaching, for reproof, for correction, for training in righteousness, so that the man of God may be equipped, having been thoroughly equipped for every good work.

 I’ll give away a little bit of what we’ll talk about later.
 God’s word is validated in no small part by its results, by what it does in us, equips us for every good work.
 So inspiration means from God, not merely inspirational.
-I think a lot of people would say of the Bible, you know, that’s really inspirational.
+I think a lot of people would say of the Bible that’s really inspirational.
 I get something from that.
 But they don’t regard it as coming from God because if they did, they would need to submit themselves to it.
 And so few are willing to do that.

 Even us as believers sometimes don’t do that as we ought.
 So inspire inspiration means from God.
 And so as I often like to say with with God’s commandments, they are not optional.